ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

 ## Example Applications

+> Note: All example applications in the [examples](./examples/) directory are meant for education purposes only and the code is non-audited.
+The example contracts are not intended for use in production environments.

 - `ERC20Bridge` allows cross-chain transfers of existing ERC20 assets.
 More details found [here](./examples/ERC20Bridge/README.md)
 - `ExampleMessenger` a simple cross chain messenger that demonstrates Teleporter application sending arbitrary string data.
 More details found [here](./examples/ExampleMessenger/README.md)
 - `VerifiedBlockHash` publishes the latest block hash of one chain to a destination chain that receives the hash and verifies the sender.
 Includes `BlockHashPublisher` and `BlockHashReceiver`.
 More details found [here](./examples/VerifiedBlockHash/README.md)